sreynen/vote/2018/11-06/co/amendment-73.md

 ## Why:

 * I support wealthier people paying higher tax rates.
-They can afford it.
+We can afford it.
 * I support better funding for education.